White Collar Defense and Investigations

 - Individuals facing Department of Justice and Securities and Exchange Commission investigations

-- National financial institutions in Justice Department, Internal Revenue Service, and Securities and Exchange Commission investigations
+- National financial institutions in Department of Justice, Internal Revenue Service, and Securities and Exchange Commission investigations

-- Companies in Foreign Corrupt Practices Act investigations
+- Companies in Foreign Corrupt Practices Act (FCPA) investigations

-- Clients during investigations by the U.S. State Department's Directorate of Defense Trade Controls (DDTC) and the U.S. Department of Commerce regulations related to transactions with embargoed countries and related to registration requirements of the International Traffic in Arms Regulations (ITAR)
+- Clients during investigations by the U.S. State Department's Directorate of Defense Trade Controls (DDTC) and the U.S. Department of Commerce regulations involving transactions with embargoed countries and registration requirements of the International Traffic in Arms Regulations (ITAR)

 Appellate Advocacy and Litigation

 Daniel has argued before the U.S. Court of Appeals for the Seventh Circuit.
-He has also participated in drafting multiple briefs in the U.S. Court of Appeals for the Seventh Circuit, the Indiana Court of Appeals, the Indiana Supreme Court and the U.S. Supreme Court.
+He has also participated in drafting multiple briefs for the Seventh Circuit, the Indiana Court of Appeals, the Indiana Supreme Court and the U.S. Supreme Court.
 He has experience with appellate motions practice and drafting amicus curiae briefs.

-He defends premises owners and product manufacturers in asbestos (and other related) personal injury cases and has experience litigating toxic tort claims and trademark disputes.
+He defends premises owners and product manufacturers in asbestos and related personal injury cases, and has experience litigating toxic tort claims and trademark disputes.

 Daniel has successfully represented senior executives in various Justice Department criminal investigations related to the automobile industry.
-He has also successfully defended a company in a state law-based antitrust action.
+He has also successfully defended companies in state law-based antitrust action.

-Daniel has successfully represented individuals in Justice Department and Environmental Protection Agency investigations related to diesel emissions.
-He has also litigated environmental claims in state and federal court.
+Daniel has successfully represented multiple individuals in Justice Department and Environmental Protection Agency investigations related to diesel emissions.
+He has also litigated environmental claims in state and federal courts.